 First: General car buying advice

-Now what faults does the Giulietta specifically suffer with?
+Generally the Giulietta has been a very reliable car, however like all cars it does suffer with a few specific problems.
 Firstly, and most commonly, there is an issue with the wiring between the tail gate and the body.
 If the boot is used regularly the wiring between the two will eventually break, this can cause all sorts of issues from the rear wiper not working, the radio losing reception to the tail lights not working.
 This entails replacing the section of wiring loom between the body and the car which is a surprisingly expensive repair.

 The diesel Giulietta can get coolant leaks from the exhaust gas cooler system.
 In order to re-burn the exhaust gas to reduce the emissions it is necessary to cool the exhaust gas so it is fed through a water cooler, the EGR valve plastic housing on this has been known to crack.

 The Giulietta has a stop start system like most modern cars.
 In order for this to work the battery needs to be in top condition, as soon as it becomes slightly weak the stop start system will switch itself off.
 If the stop start system is off and there is an engine management light on then you might need to check the neutral gear lever position sensor.

 On higher mileage petrol versions there can be a problem with the multiair system.
 It is important to check the service history and to use the correct grade of oil.
 If the service history is poor or the wrong grade of oil has been used there is a chance that the multiair unit will fail at around 100,000 miles.
 This can fail in one of two ways, either it will have a miss fire at low revs which disappears as you lift the revs or it will have clatter/rattle from the camshaft area of the engine.

 Check the tyres for uneven wear, especially on the rear.
 If the rear tyres are showing signs of unusual wear you will need to have the rear geometry checked and adjusted.